Rejuvenate Your Vision & Refresh Your Appearance

 Eyelid Surgery in Fargo, ND

 We perform cosmetic eyelid surgery, or blepharoplasty, in Fargo, ND to improve the look of the upper eyelids, lower eyelids, or both.
 Sometimes called “eye lift” surgery, the procedure can reduce drooping, excess skin around the eyes that can create a tired or puffy appearance.
-Patients are often surprised how this simple procedure that requires little downtime can have such a big effect on their appearance, helping them look younger and brighter.
+Guests are often surprised how this simple procedure that requires little downtime can have such a big effect on their appearance, helping them look younger and brighter.
 This procedure involves modification to the skin, muscle, and fat of the eyelids to produce a more youthful appearance.

 Some typical signs of aging of the upper eyelids include the development of excess skin that can sag and interfere with peripheral vision, and excess fat usually seen at the inner portion of the upper eyelid.
 Eyelid surgery can be performed on the upper eyelids to address excessive skin that may be causing issues with vision, but it can also be performed on the lower eyelid to remove any excess skin or fat to produce a more youthful appearance.

 If you have any of the following conditions you may be a good candidate for eyelid surgery:

 - Puffy lower eyelids

 At Center for Plastic Surgery, we carefully research and recommend only the most reliable surgical solutions that we believe will provide the best and most consistent results for our guests.
 The staff at CFPS pledges to carefully listen to each guest’s individual goals and vision for their improvements.
 Schedule a consultation with Dr. Adams to see if you are a candidate for this procedure!

 How long is the recovery from eyelid surgery?